choiRonald/katacoda-scenarios/Auditing/step4.md

-# Step 4: Import MySQL dashboard plugin
+# Import MySQL dashboard plugin

 Other then create dashboard by ourself, we can also import some dashboard plugin from https://grafana.com/grafana/dashboards/.